BookOps-CAT/vendor-file-cli/README.md

 ##### Retrieve all new files
 `$ fetch all-vendor-files`

 Reads credentials for all vendor servers from a `yaml` file.
-Logs into each vendor's server, creates a list of files on the server and a list of files in the corresponding directory on NSDROP.
-Copies all files from the vendor's server that are not in the vendor's directory on NSDROP.
-For select vendors the records will be validated before they are copied to NSDROP(currently these vendors are Eastview, Leila, and Amalivre (SASB)).
-The validation output is written to a to [google sheet](https://docs.google.com/spreadsheets/d/1ZYuhMIE1WiduV98Pdzzw7RwZ08O-sJo7HJihWVgSOhQ/edit?usp=sharing).
+Retrieves all new files for all vendors with credentials in the `yaml` file.
+ - Logs into each vendor's server,
+ - Creates a lists of files on the server and in the corresponding directory on NSDROP,
+ - Copies all files from the vendor's server that are not in the NSDROP directory,
+ - For select vendors the records will be validated before they are copied to NSDROP
+   - Currently these vendors are Eastview, Leila, and Amalivre (SASB)
+   - The validation output is written to a [google sheet](https://docs.google.com/spreadsheets/d/1ZYuhMIE1WiduV98Pdzzw7RwZ08O-sJo7HJihWVgSOhQ/edit?usp=sharing).

+##### List all vendors configured to work with CLI
 `$ fetch available-vendors`

-Reads the local `yaml` config file and prints the list of vendors with credentials.
+Reads the local `yaml` config file and prints the list of vendors who are configured to work with the CLI.

+##### Validate vendor .mrc files
 `$ fetch validate-file`
  - `-v`/`--vendor` vendor whose files you would like to validate

 Validates files for the vendor specified using the `-v`/`--vendor` option.

+##### Retrieve files for a specified vendor within a specific timeframe

 `$ fetch vendor-files`
  - `-v`/`--vendor` vendor whose files you would like to validate